• Home

 SECTION 5 Youth – Floral (Fresh Cut)

-1. The use of artificial flowers is prohibited & no premiums will be paid.
+1. The use of or displaying of artificial flowers is prohibited and no premiums will be paid.

-2 Exhibits in this division must be cut flowers grown by the exhibitor & must conform to the number of blooms, spikes or stems as specified in each class.
+2. Exhibits in this division must be cut flowers grown by the exhibitor and must conform to the number of blooms, spikes or stems as specified in each class.

-3 Flowers in each entry must be of 1 color & variety unless otherwise stated.
+3. Flowers in each entry must be of one color and variety unless otherwise stated.

 4. The management will not undertake to return exhibits or be responsible for the return of exhibits.
-Baskets or containers must be supplied by exhibitor & will be given every possible care but the management assumes no responsibility for their safety.
+Baskets or containers must be supplied by exhibitor and will be given every possible are, but the management assumes no responsibility for their safety.

-5. Flowers or plants entered for competition must be more than ordinary standard & quality to be entitled to an award.
+5. Flowers or plants entered for competition must be more than ordinary standard and quality to be entitled to an award.

 Celosia (Cockscomb)